reikatze/discord-mpv-rpc/README.md

 - If a wsrv.nl letterbox URL fails, that poster falls back to the raw TMDb image.
 - `idle-active` stops the timer when nothing is playing.
 - TMDb uses `/search/multi` (movie + TV in one request).
 Filename TV/movie detection is only a ranking hint.
-- The Watching line prefers the official TMDb title, then the cleaned filename, then `media-title`.
+- The Watching line prefers the official TMDb title, then the file’s `metadata/title` tag, then the cleaned filename, then `media-title`.
+- For TV files with a season/episode, a second TMDb call loads the episode still and name when available.
 - `details_url` / `state_url` / `assets.large_url` point at the TMDb page when a hit exists.
 - TMDb searches run in a Lua coroutine with `mp.command_native_async`.
 Playback continues while `curl` runs.
 A generation counter drops stale results if you open another file before the request finishes.
 Cache hits skip the network entirely.